AR621/quote-omni-die/scripts/README.md

 - string_comparison.py

 this script provides simple functions for comparing two quotes to each other as to determine how simular they are.

+- quote_bringer.py

+very simple script for searching through the repo for quotes from specific authors